Mulder twins claim gold and bronze, Dutch sweep

 After clocking a combined 69.312 seconds for his two 500m races, Mulder sat on the edge of the ice and watched as compatriot Jan Smeekens crossed the line in the final heat and was placed on top of the leaderboard on the giant screen.

-Smeekens skated down the back straight celebrating the gold but the official timings showed the duo were level, before adjusting to reveal a 0.012 difference -- in favour of Mulder.
+Smeekens skated down the back straight celebrating the gold but the official timings showed the duo were level, before adjusting to reveal a 0.012 difference -- in favor of Mulder.

 "When he crossed the line I thought we were equal, I knew my total," Mulder told reporters of the angst-ridden finish.